katydecorah/katydecorah.github.io/code/_posts/2021-06-12-improve-documentation-with-failed-searches.md

 ## Your failed searches improve the docs

-It might be cheeky to thank users for improving documentation every time their search returns no results, but the sentiment true.
+It may be cheeky to thank users for improving documentation every time their search returns no results, but the sentiment true.
 It's a valuable dataset that helps us see our product through the users's eyes.